guumaster/random-collections/KRE-notes.md.md

 From the beginning we've designed our tool as a Cloud Native Application.
 So it was easy to pick Kubernetes as our foundation layer.
 This alone gives us lots of advantages out-of-the-box, cloud vendor agnostic, easy orchestration, distribution, monitoring, and lot more.

 That is our starting point.
 And that is the main requirement.
-If you have a Kubernetes cluster and a user with the proper permissions, you are able to install and run all this right away, just deploying it with a few commands, thanks to the helm chart that we've created. (helm is how you package Kubernetes apps).
+If you have a Kubernetes cluster and a user with the proper permissions, you are already capable to install and run all this right away, you just need to deploy it with a few commands, thanks to the helm chart that we provide. (helm is how you package Kubernetes apps).

-Any Kubernetes means that you can use your local machine, a bare metal cluster or any cloud flavor of Kubernetes (Google, Amazon or Azure).
+And of course, being a Kubernetes application, itmeans that you can use your local machine, a bare metal cluster or any cloud flavor of Kubernetes (Google, Amazon or Azure).

 2. Use case implementation (Gus)